Skip to main content

 Super-curricular resources

-• Participating in competitions such as UKMT is a great way to work on challenging and unfamiliar maths problems.
+• Participating in competitions such as UKMT or Mathematical Olympiads are a great way to work on challenging and unfamiliar maths problems.

 • The Cambridge Mathematics Faculty has a suggested reading list - maybe pick a couple of things from this to develop your knowledge of particular areas of mathematical interest.